• Home

 Instructions

-4. Next, break the pretzel rods in half, so you have 20 ~4" rods.
+• Next, break the pretzel rods in half to have 20 ~4" rods.

-While the chocolate is still soft, place an almond on the tip of the pretzel.
-Make sure to put the pointed end of the almond upward, so it looks like a nail.
+• While the chocolate is still soft, place an almond on the tip of the pretzel.
+Make sure to put the pointed end of the almond upward so it looks like a nail.

-8. Next, use a toothpick to draw three small lines just below the nail and three little lines just above where the chocolate dip ends.
+• Next, use a toothpick to draw three small lines below the nail and three little lines above where the chocolate dip ends.
 This will make the pretzel rod genuinely look like a finger!
 (Note: See photo above for exact placement if you are unsure.)

 Notes